Difference Between Hierarchical And Relational Database

 Relational databases, with their versatility, are ideal for a broader range of applications.
 They are particularly effective for complex applications that involve various data entities with many-to-many relationships, such as customer relationship management (CRM) systems, e-commerce platforms, and enterprise resource planning (ERP) systems.
 Their ability to handle complex queries and transactions makes them a go-to choice for business applications requiring robust data integrity and flexibility.

-ALSO READ: An Inverse Relationship Between Price and Quantity
+ALSO READ: Relationship Between Respiration And Photosynthesis

 Choosing the Right Database